FAQs for School Families: Addressing the Novel Coronavirus (COVID-19)

 We are requiring that your child stay home from school for 14 days following the most recent exposure to any member of your household, or any other person in contact with your child, who has a confirmed case of COVID-19.

 What about traveling outside of the US?

 The health authorities have indicated that traveling abroad can increase risk of exposure.
 We’re following the CDC’s guidance: https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html.
-If you or anyone in your household has returned from or has plans to travel to highly impacted areas (CDC Level 3 areas), they must wait 14 days after returning to the U.S. before entering our school.
+If you or anyone in your household has returned from or has plans to travel international, they must wait 14 days after returning to the U.S. before entering our school.
 The CDC Travel Advisory list is updated regularly.
 Please plan to check the CDC website for updated travel guidance before returning to school.

 If our school closes due to coronavirus, do you have other options for care?
 (Can families attend at another one of your locations if our location closes?)

-In order to prevent the further spread of illness, if we’ve temporarily closed our school due to a case involving one of our children or staff in that school, children from that school will not be permitted to transfer to one of other schools unless we receive medical clearance that the child is symptom free for at least 24 hours following the closure.
+In order to prevent the further spread of illness, if we’ve temporarily closed our school due to a case involving one of our children or staff in that school, children from that school will not be permitted to transfer to one of our other schools.